Have you ever stopped to think about how to clean your Peloton? Here’s a simple reason why you should learn: sweat damages exercise equipment.

 Next, clean your Peloton screen.
 Remember: only use products that are safe for a computer or your eyeglasses.

 After that, consider dusting or vacuuming your Tread on a regular basis.
-There is likely a buildup under the Tread and on the Peloton mat.
+There is likely a buildup under the Tread.
 So don’t miss cleaning there.

 Finally, once a week, use those aforementioned best wipes for Peloton to wipe down the Tread.
 Dry with a towel afterwards.
 You never want to leave your Tread moist.